We compare the deals and what you can expect from each network, along with expert advice on how to choose an unlimited data SIM.

-Smarty's unlimited data plan comes at a palatable cost of £20 per month, and is now reduces to £18 per month.
+Smarty's unlimited data plan normally comes at a palatable cost of £20 per month, and is now reduced to £15 per month for Black Friday.

 It's not on contract, so you can stick to the package for as long or as little as you want.
 There are no speed restrictions either.
 Smarty operates off of Three's network and you can use its tool to check your coverage.

 You get up to 20GB at no additional cost if you're abroad in the EU.
 There is a usage cap of 1000GB generally, which prevents commercial use of the SIM (which Smarty doesn't allow).

 Pros: ✔Not on contract ✔No speed restrictions ✔Tethering ✔EU roaming ✔No credit check

 At £20 per month, it's one of the cheapest unlimited data plans around.
 It's not on contract so you can cancel any time.
 Plus, Superdrug points card holders can double their Health & Beautycard points when shopping.
 Superdrug also operates off Three's network – you can check your coverage here.

 Pros: ✔Not on contract ✔No credit check ✔Tethering ✔Includes EU roaming ✔Double Health & Beautycard points ✔£20 worth of Health & Beautycard points on joining

 Was: £35 per month

 Now: £25 first month (£10 off the first month)

 Lebera is the only provider that offers unlimited long distance minutes.
 See the full details of this plan.